 Perhaps the most impressive moment to walk around any French town or city in the evening is during the Christmas season.
 Main avenues are decked out with impressive arrays of lights, and tall Christmas trees are often decorated on main squares along these avenues.
-While most French families do not decorate the exterior of their home, cities and towns do a beautiful job of making public space festive.
+While most French families do not decorate the exterior of their homes, cities and towns do a beautiful job of making public spaces festive.

 Enjoying the Christmas Season in France

-Should you find yourself in France at Christmas, or in the month leading up to it, be sure to enjoy the atmosphere.
+The Christmas season in France is a delightful one, infused with great food and music, lighting, and decorations to lift the spirit.
 Many larger towns, especially those in the Alsace region, have Christmas markets that provide a wealth of decorations and crafts, as well as an unforgettable Christmas atmosphere.